-On successful completion of the course, students will be awarded a BSc (Hons) Sociology.
+On successful completion of the course, students will be awarded either a BSc (Hons) Sociology (with Professional Placement), BSc (Hons) Sociology (with Professional Placement and Study Abroad) or BSc (Hons) Sociology (with Study Abroad) depending on the sandwich route taken.
 Students who leave the course early may be eligible for an for an BA Sociology on successful completion of 300 credits at Level 4 or above (including at least 180 credits at Level 5 or above and at least 60 credits at Level 6); a DipHE Sociology on successful completion of 240 credits including all mandatory modules at levels 4 and 5; a CertHE Sociology on successful completion of 120 credits including all mandatory modules at levels 4.